xArm-Developer/xArm-CPLUS-SDK/doc/xarm_api_code.md

 - -6: cartesian pos limit
 - -5: revesed, no use
 - -4: command is not exist
-- -3: revesed, no use
+- -3: reversed, no use
 - -2: xArm is not ready, may be the motion is not enable or not set state
 - -1: xArm is disconnect or not connect
 - 0: success